Professional ADHD Treatment Services

 Insurances Accepted: OHP, private insurances as credentialing allows, cash pay

-ADHD Friendly Mindfulness And Meditation
+ADHD Friendly Mindfulness

 Learn ADHD friendly mindfulness and meditation practices, as well as get support to develop a consistent mindfulness practice.
 If you would like to try mindfulness or meditation and it hasn’t worked for you, this is your group.
 We also focus on self-compassion and kindness in this group as part of a complete meditation practice.
 Group starts with a review of the guidelines, personal check ins, discussion/problem solving issues with meditation or mindfulness practice, and ends with mindfulness practice and brief discussion of the practice.